EventsAtForce/.github/profile/README.md

 ## Join Us

-FORCE welcomes all students from Schoo of ECE with an interest in organizing events.
+FORCE welcomes all students from School of ECE with an interest in organizing events.
 We encourage active participation in our events and initiatives.

 **Benefits of Joining FORCE:**